Growing Mangoes In Phoenix Arizona

-Photographed in March, this 3 year old, 6 foot tall, mango tree was planted as a 1 foot seedling.
-It was given minimal protection, the first two years, on unusually cold winter nights.
-It is located on the West side of the house in the lawn, on the East side of a cinder block wall.
-Being located a fair distance, 9 feet, from the Western wall of the house helps the tree avoid the baking reflected heat it would be exposed to if it was located closer.
+Photographed on the right in June, and planted 8.5 years ago in March, this 8 foot tall by 10 foot wide Manila mango tree is loaded with mangoes.
+The fruit becomes ripe in the middle of August, and this tree bore its first fruit 3 years after planting.
+This Manila mango tree was purchased locally and this variety is the most commonly available of all mango varieties, since they ship them in from Southern California.
+It has been frozen back at least 3 times, even though I attempt to protect it on the handful of winter nights that temperatures go below freezing.
+It is located on the west side of the house in the lawn, on the east side of a cinder block wall.
+Being located a fair distance, 9 feet, from the western wall of the house helps the tree avoid the baking reflected heat it would be exposed to if it was located closer.

 Mangoes tolerate the lower desert heat very well as long as they have sufficient water.
 They are salt sensitive and therefore one must be very careful not to burn them with fertilizer.
 Freezing temperatures are hardest on young mango trees but as they grow larger they can tolerate temperatures slightly below freezing for short periods.